runpod/tql/README.md

 ## Advanced Features

 ### SELECT * Support
-TQL supports using `SELECT *` and will automatically map all columns from the specified table:
+TQL automatically maps all columns when using `SELECT *`:

 ```go
 query, err := tql.New[Results](`SELECT * FROM User`)
 ```

-It also supports selecting all columns from specific tables in JOINs:
+It also supports table-specific wildcards in JOINs:

 ```go
 type Results struct {